Interpreting type theory in a quasicategory: a Yoneda approach: Adding structure

 \end{proposition}

-The idea of the proof is that the strict structure added by Definition \ref{cstar} is already present up to equivalence in the sense that, for instance, the pullback of a cospan with objects of the forms $Hom(-,\overline{y}(x_i))$ should be equivalent to $Hom(-,\overline{y}(p))$, where $p$ is the pullback of a corresponding diagram in $\mathcal{C}$, since homotopy pullbacks in $\mathbf{SSet}^{\mathfrak{C}(\mathcal{C}^{op})}$ yield pullbacks when applying the simplicial nerve.
+The idea of the proof is that the strict structure added by Definition \ref{cstar} is already present up to equivalence, in the sense that, for instance, the pullback of a cospan with objects of the forms $Hom(-,\overline{y}(x_i))$ should be equivalent to $Hom(-,\overline{y}(p))$, where $p$ is the pullback of a corresponding diagram in $\mathcal{C}$, since homotopy pullbacks in $\mathbf{SSet}^{\mathfrak{C}(\mathcal{C}^{op})}$ yield pullbacks when applying the simplicial nerve.
+We record the latter observation in \cref{hol_lemma} below.